pytorch/torchtune/docs/source/examples/e2e_flow.rst

 .. _e2e_flow:

 ==================================
-End-to-End Workflow with TorchTune
+End-to-End Workflow with torchtune
 ==================================

-In this tutorial, we'll walk through an end-to-end example of how you can fine-tune, evaluate, optionally quantize and then run generation with your favorite LLM using TorchTune.
-We'll also go over how you can use some popular tools and libraries from the community seemlessly with TorchTune.
+In this tutorial, we'll walk through an end-to-end example of how you can fine-tune, evaluate, optionally quantize and then run generation with your favorite LLM using torchtune.
+We'll also go over how you can use some popular tools and libraries from the community seemlessly with torchtune.

 .. grid:: 2

     .. grid-item-card:: :octicon:`mortar-board;1em;` What this tutorial will cover:

-      * Different type of recipes available in TorchTune beyond fine-tuning
+      * Different type of recipes available in torchtune beyond fine-tuning
       * End-to-end example connecting all of these recipes
-      * Different tools and libraries you can use with TorchTune
+      * Different tools and libraries you can use with torchtune

     .. grid-item-card:: :octicon:`list-unordered;1em;` Prerequisites

-      * Be familiar with the :ref:`overview of TorchTune<overview_label>`
+      * Be familiar with the :ref:`overview of torchtune<overview_label>`
-      * Make sure to :ref:`install TorchTune<install_label>`
+      * Make sure to :ref:`install torchtune<install_label>`
-      * Concepts such as :ref:`configs <config_tutorial_label>` and checkpoints
+      * Concepts such as :ref:`configs <config_tutorial_label>` and
+        :ref:`checkpoints <understand_checkpointer>`

 Overview